 If material has been previously published it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway

 Management and Labour Studies offers optional open access publishing via the SAGE Choice programme.
-For more information on Open Access publishing options at SAGE please visit SAGE Open Access.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE’s Author Archiving and Re-Use Guidelines and Publishing Policies.
+For more information please visit the SAGE Choice website.
+For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 A LaTex template is available on the Manuscript Submission Guidelines page of our Author Gateway.